Displays Resources Gallery Get a Quote

 Compatibility between materials is an important factor.
 It is recommended to verify that the melt flow rates of HDPE materials to be welded together are the same or neighboring.
 With PP it is not recommended to use Homopolymer rod with Copolymer parent material.

-Hot gas (air) hand welding and hot gas (air) extrusion welding are manual operations and require the use of a filler material.
+Hot gas (air) hand welding and hot gas (air) extrusion plastic welding are manual operations and require the use of a filler material.
 The quality of the weld is highly dependent on the knowledge and skill of the operator.
 The operator needs to be knowledgeable in both the setup of the equipment and the proper execution of the weld.

 Methods for Welding